vcz-fr/Website/README.md

 # ▱ VCZ.fr

-The future version of my personal website, out in the open!
+The current version of my personal website, out in the open!

 ## The motivation
 My website has to represent my ideal in terms of engineering.
 I love fast websites that respect standards as much as I love experimenting with stuff online.
 Every now and then, I want to tackle new challenges, like "open sourcing" my website, using a website generator and yes, hosting it for free.